rackspace/php-opencloud/docs/userguide/authentication.md

     );
     $cloud = new OpenCloud\Rackspace($endpoint, $credentials);

-Replace `'YOUR USERNAME'` and the other values with those that have been assigned to you by your Provider.
+Replace the values for `username`, `tenantName` (sometimes called the *tenant ID* or the *customer ID* in Rackspace documentation), and `apiKey` with the values for your account.
+If you don't have an API key, see
+[@TODO need link for API key].

-Note that Rackspace UK users will have a different endpoint than US users.
+Note that Rackspace UK users will have a different `$endpoint` than US users.

 ## Credential Caching